samforderer/samforderer/README.md

 - 👋 Hi, I’m @samforderer
-- 👀 I am a fullstack dev currently working at Evenica in Burlington, ON.
+- 👀 I am a fullstack dev currently working at Evenica in Burlington, ON as a react/node developer.
 - 🌱 I am pursuing a Software Development diploma from Mohawk College
 - 🌱 After obtaining this diploma I plan on starting a Software Engineering Technology degree from McMaster University
 - 📚 My current fascinations are C, Unix and Functional Programming, and NodeJS.